Purchase Injection Grouting Products Online

 Q) How do you remove paint from the outside perimeter (parge coat) of the basement?

-A) We use an environmentally friendly method of paint removal.
+A) Use of an environmentally friendly method of paint removal.
 A high pressure jet (3800psi) of water and sand strips every piece of paint and loose parge off the wall.
 We lay out filter cloth to catch the paint and sand so we can dispose of it properly.
 Once this is done, re-parging the foundation is the next step.
 If you grind it off you'll make lots of dust so your neighbours will love you even more.

-Q) Do you do parging?Our lovely client observing the parging work.
+Q) Do you do parging?
+Our lovely client observing the parging work.

 Q) Should parging be done over metal lathe (screen)?